jemstedt/Baking/2021-12-23-Christmas bread with spelt.md

----
-title: "Christmas bread with spelt"
+# Christmas bread with spelt
-excerpt: "Trying to use spelt for the first time"
-categories:
-  - Crafts
----

 ## Day 1: Feeding sourdough starter
 ### Feeding the starter during the evening day 1